Dasari-Rajesh/Dasari-Rajesh.github.io/_pages/resume.md

 <strong>Notify Me</strong>

-Instructor : Prof. Amitabha Sanyal | Ongoing Course Project     {Autumn 2020 | IIT Bombay}
+Instructor : Prof. Amitabha Sanyal | Ongoing Course Project  |   Autumn 2020  IIT Bombay

 • Worked on an application to create a Centralized Notification System whereby a professor can send real-time notifications to the students enrolled utilsing the application